JonathanDollahite/DataScienceSalaryPredictor/README.md

 This interactive web application, powered by Dash, predicts salaries in the field of data science based on various input features.
 The predictive model utilizes Ridge Regression and is trained on a dataset containing information about data science professionals' salaries.

-You can visit the functional app at the following link: https://data-science-salary-predictor.onrender.com/
+You can visit the functional app at the following link: https://data-science-salary-predictor.onrender.com/ More information about the dataset can be found at the following link: https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023

 ## Getting Started
 To run this app locally, make sure you have Python and the required libraries installed.
 Use the following commands to install the necessary dependencies: